-What is the DRACA Tool?
+1 What is the DRACA tool?

 - The Detailed Risk and Controls Assessment (DRACA) tool is an analysis tool for understanding operational risks faced by an institution.
-This tool follows a systematic framework to identify the inherent risks in a process, and evaluate the controls put in place by the institution to address these risks. - The detailed analysis is visually presented in an easy-to-interpret 'DRACA Dashboard,' which clearly identifies processes where risks have not been mitigated sufficiently. - The tool is designed for identifying critical processes that, when not tightly controlled, may lead to large negative consequences for the institution from a strategic, financial, reputational, legal or business continuity perspective.
-A unique aspect of the DRACA tool is its ability to evaluate risks in a process according to the likelihood and extent to which they might impact the entire institution. - The DRACA tool is flexible and can be applied to rigorously study a single process, several processes in a department, or even multiple departments.
+This tool follows a systematic framework to identify the inherent risks in a process, and evaluate the controls put in place by the institution to address these risks. - The detailed analysis is visually presented in an easy-tointerpret 'DRACA Dashboard,' which clearly identifies processes where risks have not been mitigated sufficiently. - The tool is designed for identifying critical processes that, when not tightly controlled, may lead to large negative consequences for the institution from a strategic, financial, reputational, legal or business continuity perspective.
+A unique aspect of the DRACA tool is its ability to evaluate risks in a process according to the likelihood and extent to which they might impact the entire institution.

+- The DRACA tool is flexible and can be applied to rigorously study a single process, several processes in a department, or even multiple departments.
 The tool assigns numeric scores to capture the extent of residual risk in a process (defined below), which is useful in comparing the risks in processes across the institution. - Since the tool evaluates risks based on the impact they would have at an institutional level, the tool outputs are helpful for senior managers who wish to optimally allocate resources to tackle priority problems faced by their institution.

-Tool Terms
+2 Tool terms

-- Process: For the purpose of the DRACA tool, a process is a set of activities that together produce an important outcome for the institution.
+Process: For the purpose of the DRACA tool, a process is a set of activities that together produce an important outcome for the institution.
 Each department of an institution is responsible for a specific set of processes.
-For example, the commercial department is responsible for the promotion, loan evaluation, loan approval and loan disbursement processes. - Activity: An activity is a purposeful set of tasks performed by people and systems.
+For example, the commercial department is responsible for the promotion, loan evaluation, loan approval, and loan disbursement processes.

+Activity: An activity is a purposeful set of tasks performed by people and systems.
 Each process is comprised of a number of activities.
-For example, the promotion process consists of activities such as 'planning and preparing for sales activity', 'identifying potential customers', and 'delivering sales pitch, handing over sales material, answering questions'. - Risk Event: A risk event is an event that occurs while performing an activity that poses a risk to the institution.
-For example, when performing the 'loan evaluation' activity, it may happen that the client provides an expired identification document or shows a fake residence address each of these is a risk event. - Inherent Risk Score: The inherent risk score (also known as gross risk) is calculated for a risk event based on the likelihood of the risk occurring, and impact on the institution when the risk occurs, assuming that there are no controls in place.
-The impact of a risk event is calculated considering severity of consequences for the institution from a strategic, financial, reputational, legal and business continuity perspective. - Residual Risk Score: The residual risk score (also known as net risk) is calculated as the risk score of an event after control(s) have been put in place.
-If the controls are effective in reducing risk of an event, then the residual risk score should be less than the inherent risk score.
+For example, the promotion process consists of activities such as "planning and preparing for sales activity," "identifying potential customers," "delivering sales pitch," "handing over sales material," and "answering questions".

+Risk Event: A risk event is an event that occurs while performing an activity that poses a risk to the institution.
+For example, when performing the 'loan evaluation' activity, it may happen that the client provides an expired identification document or shows a fake residence address - each of these is a risk event.

+Inherent Risk Score: The inherent risk score (also known as gross risk) is calculated for a risk event based on the likelihood of the risk occurring, and impact on the institution when the risk occurs, assuming that there are no controls in place.
+The impact of a risk event is calculated considering severity of consequences for the institution from a strategic, financial, reputational, legal and business continuity perspective.

-When to Use
+Residual Risk Score: The residual risk score (also known as net risk) is calculated as the risk score of an event after control(s) have been put in place.
+If the controls are effective in reducing risk of an event, then the residual risk score should be less than the inherent risk score.department, or even multiple departments.
+The tool assigns numeric scores to capture the extent of residual risk in a process (defined below), which is useful in comparing the risks in processes across the institution.

+3 Using the tool

-Use the DRACA tool to:
+Why use the DRACA tool?